 So, my lesson was, don’t just go with the first contractor, or hire one because he happens to be doing a lot of jobs in your neighborhood.
 Get a few estimates.

 Now, for the bottom line – my house at the time was about 18 years old, so all three units in my HVAC system were due to be replaced.
 He gave me three estimates, that ranged from $14,000 to $16,000.
 Basically, the good, better, best of equipment.

 The estimate included a new central air conditioner, furnace, water heater, programmable thermostat, all labor, some new ductwork, and all new insulation in two attics.
 He would also bring in another company that specializes in testing and sealing homes.

 Getting the Work Done

-The process took three days, where the first two were for the installation and testing of all the equipment, and on the third day, the sealing company spent the entire day gluing one-inch foam boards on every square inch of our crawlspace and every attic wall that faced an interior room.
+The process took three days.
+The first two were for the installation and testing of all the equipment, and on the third day, the sealing company spent the entire day gluing one-inch foam boards on every square inch of our crawlspace and every attic wall that faced an interior room.

 They insulated all pipes in vulnerable areas.
 And they replaced all insulation in two attics as well as several pieces of ductwork.